aman0028/ecommerce/README.md

 Instructions: Below are the libraries which were needed to setup this project: Spring: 3.2.13.RELEASE Hibernate: 3.6.9.Final java: 1.7 Mysql: 5.7 Maven 3.0.3

-The service includes: 1.
-Object oriented, domain driven, service oriented 1.
-Desgined Restful service.
-2. Framework used: Spring, Hibernate 3.
-It is a self sufficient project that can be built, deployed.
-4. Used Dsign pattern: Visitor (As it is generally used topayment at one place in ecommerce platform) 5.
-Spring Security is included to make applciation secured.
+The service includes:
+1. Object oriented, domain driven, service oriented
+2. Desgined Restful service.
+3. Framework used: Spring, Hibernate
+4. It is a self sufficient project that can be built, deployed.
+5. Used Design pattern: Visitor (As it is generally used to perform product specific payment calculation at one place)
+6. Spring Security is included to make applciation secured.